Spectral Triadic Decompositions of Real-World Networks: Introduction

 Let $\lambda_1 \geq \lambda_2 \ldots \geq \lambda_n$ denote the $n$ eigenvalues of the non-negative symmetric matrix $\cA$.
 The largest eigenvalue $\lambda_1$ is always one.
 A basic fact is that $\lambda_2 = 1$ iff $G$ is disconnected.
 The discrete Cheeger inequality proves that if $\lambda_2$ is close to $1$ (has value $\geq 1-\eps$), then $G$ is ``close" to being disconnected.
 Formally, there exists a set $S$ of vertices that can be disconnected (from the rest of $G$) by removing an $O(\sqrt{\eps})$-fraction of edges incident to $S$.
-The set of edges removed is called a low conductance cut.
+The cuts are measured by conductance, which is (roughly) the fraction of edges leaving a set.
+A low conductance cut can thus be separated by removing few edges.
+We can summarize these observations as: